-He had hoped to relish her horror at the news, to regain his control by exploiting her emotions, but instead, he felt...a little guilty.
+He had hoped to relish her horror at the news, to regain his control by exploiting her emotions, but as he absorbed her crestfallen look, he felt...guilty.

 She whipped her head to the side to hide her flickering emotions.
-In a thick voice, she continued the negotiation.
+And yet, thickly, she continued the negotiation.
 "Just send me somewhere safe.
 Somewhere nice to look at.
 I just want to not be bothered anymore."
-She turned back to him, face set, eyes watery.
-She dropped her grip on his hand, which he felt fleeting disappointment about.
+After a few sniffles, she turned back to him, face set, eyes watery.
+She dropped her grip on his hand.

 He stood, stepping backward, giving them space.
 She stood, smoothing her hair and adjusting her lab coat.
+It was, ironically, more awkward than pretending to be bedding each other.
 He watched her cross her arms over her chest a little wearily, looking worn and washed out in the gray scrubs of her work attire.
 Her hair had mostly come loose from the tie in their struggle.
 She stood straight, awaiting his response without much hope from under tired lids.

 "You will not exist anymore.
 You will be gone.
 Erased.
-Dead, to everyone else.
+Dead, to everyone else, but alive for me.
 You will give me all the information you know, and more, if I request it."
-She endured the onslaught, grimacing.
+She endured the onslaught of demands, grimacing.
 "You will be quarantined in here until I confirm everything you say and this war has been taken care of.
 If you're found to be honest once I take care of this problem, you will have earned your freedom.
 I will promise you safe passage to wherever.
 If you are deceiving me, well," he gave her a sinful smile, "I will punish you.
-Saiyan style...Public torture..."
+Saiyan style….Public torture…."